cwarden45/DTC_Scripts/My_Veritas_WGS/README.md

 The Java memory limit is set to 4GB (4g).
 If you have more memory (and have allocated extra memory/CPU to docker), you can change this setting via `python combine_bams.py --java_mem=4g`.
 You can also decrease the memory requirements, but the script already takes a few hours to run (with default settings) on my PC with 8 GB RAM and 4 CPU (with 5 GB RAM and 4 CPU allocated to the Docker VM).
 Run `python combine_bams.py --help` for more information.`

-If everything works correctly, you can delete the *veritas_wgs.bam* and *veritas_wgs.sort.bam* files after the script stops running.
+If everything works correctly, you can delete the *veritas_wgs.bam* file after the script stops running.

 Now, you can visualize coverage for all chromosomes simultaneously in IGV.
 After loading veritas_wgs.sort.filtered.bam in IGV, go to Tools --> igvtools --> count (produces veritas_wgs.sort.filter.bam.tdf file).
 You might want to increase the window size to produce the .tdf file more quickly (perhaps try 200+ bp), but I was able to keep the 25 bp window without any problems.